Rajspeaks/Deep-Learning-Approach-to-Bengali-Text-Visualization-using-Word2Vec-Model/README.md

 - Used Amar Bangla bengali font & sample texts are collected from Wikipedia.

 ## Tools:
-Google Colab/ You can use Jupyter also
+- Google Colab/ You can use Jupyter also
+- Language: Python
-Wor2Vec from Gensim
+- Wor2Vec from Gensim
-Matploitlib Pyplot
+- Matploitlib Pyplot

 ### Details:
 The text visualization has been done in two parts.